-Minimum of ★1.5 in Dance, Games, Gymnastics and Individual Activities.
-Recommended: ★1.5 in Alternative Environments
+Minimum of ★3 in Dance, Games (PAC 320 or 325 recommended), Gymnastics and Individual Activities, and Alternative Environments.

-Note: We recommend that students select courses appropriate for teaching the Alberta Physical Education curriculum.
-These courses, in conjunction with DANCE 200, HE ED 110, and PEDS 205, meet the requirements for activity in the BEd degree program.
+Note: We recommend that students select courses appropriate for teaching the Alberta Physical Education Program of Study.
+These courses, in conjunction with HE ED 110, and PEDS 205, meet the requirements for activity in the BEd degree program.

-Course Sequences for BPE/BEd (also see §75.8.2) for Secondary
+Course Sequences for BPE/BEd (also see §75.8.2) for Secondary Route